 After launching the first cryptocurrency, Bitcoin, in 2009, many other cryptocurrencies followed suit.
 Today, thousands of cryptocurrencies exist on the market, bought and sold online every day.

-Bitcoin is the most popular, the most traded, and the most valuable in terms of market capitalization (Price* the number of coins in circulation).
-The second most valuable cryptocurrency is Ether (Ethereum).
-Other Noteworthy cryptos include Cardano (ADA) Binance Coin (BNB), Polkadot (DOT), EOS, and Neo.
+Bitcoin is the most popular, the most traded, and the most valuable in terms of market cap.
+The second most valuable cryptocurrency is Ether operating on the Ethuerem blockchain and network.
+Other examples include Salona (Sol), Cardano (ADA) Binance Coin (BNB), and Polkadot (DOT).

-Some cryptocurrencies are not worthy of mentioning because they exist for the sole purpose of scamming investors.
+Be aware that some cryptocurrencies exist for the sole purpose of scamming investors.
 You should always research the project and read about its whitepaper, developers, and purpose of existence.
-Always ask the crypto community and read customer reviews before you commit to buying any cryptocurrencies.
+Always ask the crypto community and read user reviews on social media before you commit to buying any cryptocurrency.

 Crypto core function